 It’s for this exact reason that so many people have an ‘oh no…’ reaction almost immediately after they’ve fallen for a phishing scam.
 We see the same thing with misdirected email.
 As soon as our brain slows down again, we begin to question what we just did.
 The training is remembered and the warning signs of a mistake start to creep in.

 The problem businesses have is that it’s all very well understanding these psychological nuances – but how can they help people in practice?
 How can we get employees to think that split-second earlier?
 The good news is we can, with a little help from technology.

-Human layer security tools such as Egress Defend are able to give people a nudge back towards their calmer, more collected way of thinking.
+Tools such as Egress Defend are able to give people a nudge back towards their calmer, more collected way of thinking.
 Because as we noted before, most of the time people can be trusted to do the right thing.
-Egress Defend uses machine learning to analyse the content and context of emails in the background, offering people gentle traffic-light warning prompts when the signs of phishing emerge.
+Defend uses a combination of technology including machine learning and natural language processing to analyze the content and context of emails, then offer people 'real-time teachable moments' when the signs of phishing emerge.

-Some phishing emails will always slip through the defences, so we need to tap into psychology to beat them.
-Criminals use psychological triggers to turn people into security risks – so we provide the tools to even up the odds and turn people into security assets.
+The phishing threat has been neutralized, but people are also empowered to learn and understand why.
+Cybercriminals use psychological triggers to turn people into security risks – so we provide the tools to even up the odds and turn people into security assets.
 Most employees know the right thing to do, and it’s about offering a technological guardrail that can nudge them back towards the place where they make smart security decisions.